transceptor-technology/dutycalls.me.docs/docs/actions/what-are-actions.md

 * **Auto-close** - the ticket will be closed under the name of a provided workspace user.

 How does DutyCalls know when to execute these actions?
 One or more of these three actions can be configured for a certain tag.
-When a ticket contains that tag the corresponding actions will be executed.
+The corresponding actions will be executed in case a ticket contains that tag.